History of the Detroit Red Wings: 1940s

-They made the Stanley Cup Finals in three consecutive years during the early 1940s.
-In 1941 they were swept by the Boston Bruins, in 1942 they lost a seven-game series against Toronto in the finals after winning the first three games, but in 1943, with Syd Howe and Mud Bruneteau scoring 20 goals apiece, Detroit won their third Cup by sweeping the Bruins.
+They made the Stanley Cup Finals in three consecutive years during the early 1940s — swept by the Boston Bruins in 1941, reverse swept by Toronto in 1942, and winning their third Cup sweeping the Bruins in 1943, with Syd Howe and Mud Bruneteau scoring 20 goals apiece.
 They remained a solid team through the rest of the decade, making the playoffs every year, and reaching the finals three more times.

 Gordie Howe made his debut with the Red Wings in the 1946–47 season.

 In 1946, one of the greatest players in hockey history came into the NHL with the Red Wings.
 Gordie Howe, a right-winger from Floral, Saskatchewan, only scored seven goals and 15 assists in his first season and would not reach his prime for a few more years.
 It was also the last season as head coach for Adams, who stepped down after the season to concentrate on his duties as general manager.
 He was succeeded by minor league coach Tommy Ivan.

 By his second season, Howe was paired with Sid Abel and Ted Lindsay to form what would become one of the great lines in NHL history—the "Production Line".
 Lindsay's 33 goals propelled the Wings to the Stanley Cup Finals, where they were swept by the Maple Leafs.
 Detroit reached the Finals again the following season, only to be swept again by Toronto.